all photos not otherwise credited are by: joshandrus.com

 These acclaimed men and women kept their private lives private, but shared with each other their secrets and lovers, good parties, a love of words and alcohol, and a belief in hard work as salvation.

-The Provincetown Tennessee Williams Theater Festival invites you celebrate those friendships with eye-opening productions of plays by Williams alongside those of his contemporaries.
+The Provincetown Tennessee Williams Theater Festival invited audiences from around the world to come celebrate those friendships, with eye-opening productions of plays by Williams alongside those of his contemporaries.

 Explore Provincetown and the life of Tennessee Williams by downloading our new free guide: Follow in Tennessee Williams' Footsteps.
 Take a breezy jaunt through time, stopping in at some of the local places that were most meaningful to Williams and his circle of friends.

-The Festival thrives on the help of volunteers, and we're actively seeking your involvement for 2014.
+The Festival thrives on the help of volunteers, and we are always seeking your involvement.
 Click here to learn more about available opportunities, both in advance of and during the Festival.
 We'll need ushers.
 We'll need a street team to hang posters.
 We'll need production help.
 We'll need a hand with retail and merchandise.
 And more!
 Drop us a line, and let's see what best fits your schedule!

-The September issue of EDGE Magazine includes a great feature article on the Festival by Robert Nesti.
-Get to know the shows, browse photos, and get excited!
+The September issue of EDGE Magazine included a great feature article on the Festival by Robert Nesti, featuring some great photos and descipriptions of our 2014 shows.

 Every year, performances by artists from around the country and around the world take place in distinctive Provincetown spaces, where audiences can experience the special flavors that this beautiful, historic seaside town has to offer.
-Here are just a few:
+September 2014 was no exception:

 Juliet Brett and Jack Dilday in Jane Bowles' In The Summer House

-In The Summer House will be presented at the Boatslip Resort, where actors will perform outdoors on the stairs of the resort, in and around the pool, and in the waters of the Provincetown Bay.
+In The Summer House ran at the Boatslip Resort, where actors performed outdoors on the stairs of the resort, in and around the pool, and in the waters of the Provincetown Bay.

-A Lovely Sunday for Creve Coeur goes up at 175 Bradford, a 1920s Sears home in the heart of Provincetown.
-Audiences will share a room with the actors, who will be using the actual bedroom, bathroom, hallway and stairs as part of the set.
+A Lovely Sunday for Creve Coeur played at 175 Bradford, a 1920s Sears home in the heart of Provincetown.
+Audiences shared a room with the actors, who used the actual bedroom, bathroom, hallway and stairs as part of the set.

-And history lovers will get a chance to admire the recently renovated Town Hall, restored to its 1886 glory, during the Festival run of Vieux Carré.
+And history lovers got a chance to admire the recently renovated Town Hall, restored to its 1886 glory, during the Festival run of Vieux Carré.

 Read more about Provincetown's special performance spaces here.